the-simian/OKCJS-December-2014-Angular-and-React/readme.md

 ```
 - npm install
 - bower install
-- build ans erve the project
+- build and serve the project

 ```sh
 grunt serve
 ```

+## Problem?

+- make a github issue or drop me a line on twitter. (preferably the former)